radoslavtomas/valForm/README.md

 ```

 #### Config object
-You can configure ValForm with a simple object:
+You can configure valForm with a simple object:
 ```javascript
 const valConfig = {
     formId: 'my-form',